 Overview of the Web Token Service

-A token service is a service that issues security tokens.
-It negotiates trust between client applications and web services and removes the need for a direct relationship between clients and services.
+A token service is a service that authenticates an entity and issues a security token.
+It negotiates trust between client applications and services and removes the need for a direct relationship between them.

-DataPower supports a token service through objects like AAA Policy, Web Service Proxy, and so on.
-The Web Token Service (WTS) introduced in DataPower firmware version 5.0 provides a dedicated and simplified service to act as the token service using the existing functionality of the AAA object and other actions of a processing policy.
-It is a loop back service that can be configured as the token endpoint of an Authorization Server.
-For information about the authorization server, refer to Part 1 of this series, Introducing the OAuth 2.0 support within the DataPower firmware revision 5.0.
-The Web Token Service supports the standard policy rule so that customers can expand the functionalities using any of the multi-step actions, including, but not limited to, sign, encrypt, and so on.
+DataPower supports token services through objects such as the AAA Policy and the Web Service Proxy.
+The WTS introduced in DataPower provides a dedicated and simplified service to act as the token service using the existing functionality of the AAA object and other actions of a processing policy.
+It is a loopback service (a service object without a backend) that can be configured as both the authorization and token endpoint of an authorization server.
+For information about the role of the authorization server within an OAuth context, refer to Part 1 of this series, Introducing OAuth 2.0 Support in DataPower.
+Since the WTS is implemented with a multi-step policy within DataPower, customers can expand and modify its behavior using the full array of DataPower multi-step actions.

 Creating a Web Token Service

-You can create a Web Token Service either by using the provided wizard, which simplifies configuration, or without the wizard.
+You may manually create a Web Token Service or use the provided wizard.